bbc/a11y-tests-web/README.md

 To run bbc-a11y in interactive mode:

 ```
-A11Y_CONFIG=iplayer-web/all npm start:bbc-a11y
+A11Y_CONFIG=iplayer-web/all npm run start:bbc-a11y
 ```

-This will generate the commands for bbc-a11y and then run the tests against the pages listed in the iplayer-web/all config file in config/bbc-a11y
+This will generate the commands for bbc-a11y and then run the tests against the pages listed in the iplayer-web/all config file in the config directory.

 ### Run bbc-a11y in headless mode